Acitretin (By mouth)

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not drink alcohol while you are using this medicine and for at least 2 months after your last dose of acitretin.
-Make sure your doctor knows if you currently drink alcohol.
+- Do not drink alcohol while you are using this medicine.
+Do not drink alcohol for at least 2 months after your last dose.

 Warnings While Using This Medicine